flight-blender

 DSS_BASE_URL string Set the URL for DSS if you are using it it can be something like http://host.docker.internal:8082/ if you are using the InterUSS / DSS build locally stack.

-POSTGRES_USER string Set the user for the Blender Database
+POSTGRES_USER string Set the user for the Argon Server Database

 POSTGRES_PASSWORD string Set a strong password for accessing PG in Docker